-- A. This Order regulates the discharge or reclamation (or both discharge and reclamation) of extracted and treated groundwater resulting from the cleanup of groundwater at active or closed cleanup sites, such as fuel stations or construction sites.
-These groundwater treatment facilities extract and treat groundwater polluted by volatile organic compounds (VOCs), fuel leaks, fuel additives, and other related wastes (e.g., semi-volative organic compounds [SVOCs], polycyclic aromatic hydrocarbons [PAHs], and metals).
-This Order reissues NPDES General Permit No. CAG912002, which the Regional Water Board issued through Order No. R2-2012-0012 (previous order) on February 8, 2012. - B. Site owners and operators that complete a Notice of Intent (NOI) form (Attachment B) and apply for Authorization to Discharge under this Order, and that are granted such authorization, are hereinafter called "Dischargers."
+- A. This Order regulates the discharge or reclamation (or both discharge and reclamation) of extracted brackish groundwater, reverse osmosis (RO) concentrate from treated brackish groundwater, and extracted groundwater resulting from structural dewatering requiring treatment.
+This Order reissues NPDES General Permit No. CAG912004, which the Regional Water Board issued through Order No. R2-2012-0060 (previous order) on August 8, 2012.
+About 13 facilities were enrolled under the previous order at any one time. - B. Site owners and operators that complete a Notice of Intent (NOI) form (Attachment B) and apply for Authorization to Discharge under this Order, and that are granted such authorization, are hereinafter called "Dischargers."
 For purposes of this Order, references to "discharger" or "permittee" in applicable federal and State laws, regulations, plans, and policies are held to be equivalent to references to any Discharger herein.
-About 75 facilities were enrolled under the previous order at any one time.